''Hey There Delilah'' is Coming to TV: More '00s Songs We Wanna Watch

 In the catchy song, Higgenson sings about a struggling singer/songwriter who promises his girlfriend that their long-distance relationship is only temporary and soon "I'll pay the bills with this guitar/We'll have it good."

-While "Hey There, Delilah," was definitely one of the most iconic songs to come out of the 'oughts, there are dozens of other tunes that will take pop music fans back to the early '00s.
+While "Hey There Delilah," was definitely one of the most iconic songs to come out of the 'oughts, there are dozens of other tunes that will take pop music fans back to the early '00s.

 YouTube